 - Blue covarine – which gives the teeth a bluish tinge, making them appear whiter

 Activated charcoal and some other types of abrasive showed some, less significant, whitening effect.
-Keep reading below for some more information about important ingredients to look out for.

 It's also worth noting that even the best whitening toothpastes will only remove surface stains on your tooth enamel; they can't brighten beyond the natural colour of your teeth or alter any discolouration below the surface.
 There are other options for stronger whitening, which we will cover later.